I finally finished my stairs reno and updated the whole look with wallpaper and a gallery wall!

 I’ve recently started doing party decorating!
 You know… the FUN side to party planning.
 I’m loving this new package I’m offering on my design page.
 Check it out HERE.
-Not only Do I offer design services/ E-Design I now offer party decorating!
+Not only do I offer design services/ E-Design I now offer party decorating!
 Check it out if you’re in the New England Area and need help creating a jaw-dropping party!

 Anyway, let’s get back to this stairs reno!
-If you saw my first post, I talk about my inspo and my plans for my front staircase.
+If you saw my first post, I talk about my inspiration and my plans for my front staircase.
 I’ll link it HERE.
 I also sanded, painted, and sealed the stairs black.
 My vision for this project was to stick to my main theme throughout the house which is more of farmhouse style, but also to add in a little bit of a boho twist!

-When coming up with a theme for a project, I usually find one source of inspiration.
+When coming up with a decor theme for a project, I usually find one source of inspiration.
 In this case, I saw the episode of Fixer-Upper where they painted their staircase black.
 I was so drawn to it.. and soon after I discovered this black buffalo check wallpaper and I was hooked.
 I found the direction I wanted to go in!
 I don’t like to keep things too traditional, so to mix things up my plan is to add this boho beaded light fixture and this Persian rug!

 Before starting this project, just be sure to have a few tools on hand.
 I used a spray water bottle to not only use to take down the existing wallpaper, but also to use on the pre-pasted wallpaper to hang.
-Next, be sure to have a scraper to help tare down wallpaper… that is if you have wallpaper to tare down and to use to help smooth out the wallpaper.
+Next, be sure to have a scraper to help tear down wallpaper… that is if you have wallpaper to tear down and to use to help smooth out the wallpaper.
 I also needed a utility knife to cut the edges of the wallpaper.
-I also used measuring tape and scissors to make sure to get my paper lined up perfectly.
+Plus I also used measuring tape and scissors to make sure to get my paper lined up perfectly.

 Measure your wall before ordering your paper!
 It would be terrible to start a project and have to break for a week or two until more wallpaper comes in the mail… all because you measured wrong.
 Don’t worry.. been there, done that!
 Thankfully I’m just doing an accent wall, so I only needed two rolls.
 This stuff is pricey!
 It came to around $90 for both.. but I guess wallpaper is pricey anyway.. and this one is good quality!